NihaalManaf/scdfmywellness/README.md

 # SCDF MyWellness

-During my stint as a platoon commander, I found that many Recruits found it difficult to approach Seagants and Officers for information or help and to combat this, I used generative AI (OpenAI GPT 3.5) to understand a wide variety of user requests and used prompt engineering to tailor the responses to answer effectively and to prevent any violation of the SCDF Official Secrets Act.
+During my stint as a platoon commander, I found that many Recruits found it difficult to approach Sargeants and Officers for information or help and to combat this, I used generative AI (OpenAI GPT 3.5) to understand a wide variety of user requests and used prompt engineering to tailor the responses to answer effectively and to prevent any violation of the SCDF Official Secrets Act.